EvoHull/Tapirs/docs/Running-Tapirs/run.md

 `snakemake --report reports/snakemake_report.html`

 # EXCLUDE ANALYSES
-If you wish to run Tapirs without invoking one of analysis programs (eg SINTAX or Kraken2 or blast) then you can comment out the line that calls them in the snakefile.
-Towards the bottom of the snakefile in the top level directory you will see a line such as:
+If you wish to run Tapirs without invoking one of analysis programs (eg SINTAX or Kraken2 or blast) then you can comment out the lines that refers to that method in  `rule All:` in the snakefile.
+Any rules that create outputs that are not required will be ignored.

+Additionally you may wish to deactivate the snakefile for that methods; towards the bottom of the snakefile in the top level directory you will see a line such as:

 `include: "rules/sintax.smk"`

-to remove sintax comment this line out by prefixing with a hash # then save and rerun snakemake.
+to remove SINTAX comment this line out by prefixing with a hash # then save and rerun snakemake.

 # REMOVING FILES FROM PREVIOUS RUNS
-Snakemake can clean up files it as previously created.
+Snakemake can clean away the files it has previously created.
 This is useful if you have reports and intermediate results from previous runs that you wish to remove before a new run.
-The Snakemake docs have a [FAQ on cleaning files](https://snakemake.readthedocs.io/en/stable/project_info/faq.html#how-do-i-remove-all-files-created-by-snakemake-i-e-like-make-clean), in short though try `snakemake some_target --delete-all-output` and add `--dry-run` the first time to check what will be removed before you do it.
+The Snakemake docs have a [FAQ on cleaning files](https://snakemake.readthedocs.io/en/stable/project_info/faq.html#how-do-i-remove-all-files-created-by-snakemake-i-e-like-make-clean), in short though try `snakemake --delete-all-output` and add `--dry-run` the first time to check what will be removed before you do it.

 <hr>

 **REFERENCES**